NTBlok/ai-financial-agent/README.md

-# AI-Powered Brokerage Assistant
+# AI Financial Agent

-A browser extension and backend system that provides AI-assisted trading automation with compliance checks.
+A browser extension and backend system that provides AI-assistance for financial decisions.

 ## Features

-- **Real-time UI Analysis**: Captures and analyzes brokerage UI elements and screenshots
+- **Real-time UI Analysis**: Captures and analyzes UI elements and screenshots
-- **AI-Powered Suggestions**: Uses LLMs to recommend compliant trading actions
+- **AI-Powered Suggestions**: Uses LLMs to recommend actions
 - **Policy Engine**: Validates actions against compliance rules before execution
 - **Audit Trail**: Maintains a complete record of all actions and decisions
 - **Dashboard**: Visual interface for monitoring and reviewing automated activities